Loss and hope collide across time in The History of BeesThis post may contain compensated links. Read my disclaimer here

 Reading The History of Bees provoked mixed and uneasy feelings.
-The three main characters who narrate the story are not always endearing or even likable.
+The three main characters – William, George and Tao – were not always endearing or even likeable.
 In fact a lot of the time I really felt quite annoyed with them, particularly William and George.

-Despite their stubbornness or perhaps due to it, I found myself rooting for each of them to succeed.
-And despite the insight of Tao’s narrative, I felt hopeful for them all.
-The characters are more than just heroes or perfect people with selfless intentions.
+However, despite their stubbornness or perhaps due to it, I found myself rooting for each of them to succeed.
+And despite the future without bees revealed in Tao’s story, I felt hopeful for them all.

 There is much at work in the novel.
 Of course, it is about bees.
-And it is about the very real and frightening consequences of Colony Collapse Disorder – a disturbing age-old phenomenon which has risen steeply in recent years.
-The prospect of losing the bees entirely looms heavily over the narrative and is played out in Tao’s world of a bleak future.
+And it is about the very real and frightening consequences of Colony Collapse Disorder.
+This disturbing age-old phenomenon has risen steeply in recent years.
+The prospect of losing the bees entirely looms heavily over the narrative.

 But the novel is not just about bees.
 It also deals with themes of parenthood, loss and the gaps of understanding between generations and peers.
 Each of the three protagonists deals with issues of separation from their children – either physically, intellectually or emotionally.
 The difference between parental expectations and what their children actually want and need is stark.

-The gap between the characters’ and their spouses’ expectations are also explored, and across the gaps of time and geography Tao, George, and William have a lot in common in this area.
+The gap between the characters’ and their spouses’ expectations are also explored.
+And across the gaps of time and geography Tao, George, and William have a lot in common in this area.
 Their relationships are all threatened in different ways by their persistence in following their chosen paths.
-They refuse to let go of the passions that it seems they have no choice but to be led by.
+They refuse to let go of the passions which lead and direct them.

 However, each character has different values and expectations, especially when it comes to their children.
 George wants his son Tom to be enthused by his bee farm – a family legacy.
 He wants Tom to learn from the practical experience of working with the bees.
 However, Tom is happier at college absorbing himself in books, learning and writing.

 Intellectual Tao wants her child, Wei-Wen, to be academically successful from a young age.
-Although her intelligence has not spared her from a life of harsh manual work, she hopes Wei-Wen can stand out and this will keep him from the grueling work.
-She now only has one hour a day between work and brief sleep to try to boost her child’s learning.
+Her intelligence has not spared her from a life of harsh manual work.
+But she hopes Wei-Wen can stand out and this will keep him from the gruelling work.
+She uses the one hour a day between work and brief sleep to boost his learning.

 Wei-Wen could be working in the fields by the age of eight.
 A world where bees no longer do the work of pollinating crops means there is widespread child labour.
 Everyone must play a role in supporting the heavily controlled state’s precarious food production.

 William represents some balance between intellect and practicality.
-He wants his son Edmund to learn both from books and the experience of seeing the practical results of intellectual efforts.
-But in focussing all his attention on Edmund, he fails to notice that another of his children is capable, both intellectually and practically.
+He wants his son Edmund to learn from books.
+He also wants Edmund to experience the practical results of intellectual efforts.
+William focusses all his attention on Edmund.
+In doing so he fails to notice that another of his children is both intellectual and practical.

-Having fixed expectations about what is for the best is one of the flaws of all three of the main characters.
-In different ways, they are concerned with establishing the superiority of one way over another.
+Having fixed expectations of what works best is a flaw of the three main characters.
+In different ways, their concerns centre on establishing the superiority of one way over another.